 TIP: You can create your own lamp by sticking a flashlight on the side of a large bottle of water.
 The water will cause the light to be scattered.

 One final item for your festival checklist when camping is a flag.
 This will help you locate your tent among thousands of others.
-But make sure it’s distinctive and recognisable.
+But make sure it’s distinctive and recognizable.

 Although festival season is in summer, we all know that the weather can be unpredictable even at the best of times.